-- 4. Open the fuse holder by pulling it apart carefully. - 5.
-Remove the fuse and replace with the same type and rating.
-The fuse required is a AGC 30A glass fuse. - 6.
-Carefully push the two halves of the fuse holder back together. - 7.
-Turn on the lights to make sure that the fuse is properly installed. - 8.
-Turn off lights.
+- Open the fuse holder by pulling it apart carefully. - Remove the fuse and replace with the same type and rating.
+The fuse required is a 30 Amp Blade. - Carefully push cover back on. - 6.
+Turn ON the lights to make sure that the fuse is properly installed. - Turn OFF lights.